Urgent talks at 'bankrupt' Birmingham City Council

 You may also be interested in:

-Conservative councillor Ewan Mackey said: "It's the most vulnerable who will suffer from this," he says, describing it as a "disaster and a disgrace all rolled into one".

-Speaking to BBC WM he said the "golden decade" has proved to be "fool's gold" and called for the council to bring in "some proper financial management", and to be transparent about the financial difficulties it was facing.
+Conservative councillor Ewan Mackey said the "golden decade" had proved to be "fool's gold" and called for the council to bring in "some proper financial management" and to be transparent about the difficulties it was facing.

 West Midlands Mayor Andy Street described the news as "deeply disturbing" but insisted the city was not failing.

-"The city of Birmingham deserves so much better, and truthfully I am incredibly concerned that citizens - and the services they rely on - have been let down in this way," he added.
+"The city of Birmingham deserves so much better, and truthfully I am incredibly concerned that citizens - and the services they rely on - have been let down in this way," he said.

-Minister for Local Government Lee Rowley said the department had been aware of significant problems at the council for some time and the issuing of the Section 114 notice was "hugely disappointing but not unexpected".
+Minister for Local Government Lee Rowley said the department had been aware of significant problems at the council for some time and the Section 114 notice was "not unexpected".

-Dr Steven McCabe from Birmingham City University said the future of the council as a whole could be at stake.
+Dr Steven McCabe from Birmingham City University warned that the future of the council as a whole could be at stake.

-The associate professor and political economist said the council had thrown itself "at the mercy of central government" despite the prime minister already ruling out a bailout.
+The associate professor and political economist said the local authority had thrown itself "at the mercy of central government" despite the prime minister previously ruling out a bailout.

 "Even if the government does intervene, it's likely to be with severe conditions, such as the possible break-up of Birmingham City Council, which would be a bitter pill to swallow," he said.